dojo-modeling/dojo-cli/README.md

 ## CLI help

-The following commands will provide details of each available dojocli command:
+The following commands will provide details of each available dojo command:

 ```
-dojocli --help
+dojo --help
-dojocli describe --help
+dojo describe --help
-dojocli listmodels --help
+dojo listmodels --help
-dojocli printoutputs --help
+dojo outputs --help
-dojocli printparams --help
+dojo parameters --help
-dojocli runmodel --help
+dojo runmodel --help
 ```

 ## Available commands

 -  [describe](#describe): Print a description of the model.
 -  [listmodels](#listmodels): List available models.
--  [printoutputs](#printoutputs): Print descriptions of the output files produced by a model.
+-  [outputs](#outputs): Print descriptions of the output files produced by a model.
--  [printparams](#printparams): Print the parameters required to run a model.
+-  [parameters](#parameters): Print the parameters required to run a model.
 -  [runmodel](#runmodel): Run a model.